 While the North Rim is open only from mid-May to mid-October, the Grand Canyon South Rim is open year round!

-Some locals claim that Winter is an awesome time to visit the Grand Canyon because when it snows, this National park is stunning.
+Some locals claim that winter is an awesome time to visit the Grand Canyon because when it snows, this National park is stunning.

 We have visited in mid September and actually liked it very much.
-It was still pretty warm but not crowded so even in future, we’d definitely try another a Fall trip.
+It was still pretty warm but not crowded so even in future, we’d definitely try another a fall trip.

 Our one and only visit in July was way too hot, crowded and overall… a bit of a disaster.
-We weren’t exactly disappointed but we Grand Canyon is never at its best when it’s full of tourists!

 If you can’t avoid the warmer months, try to plan your day trip in the middle of the week.